Q. Will we need a passport to cross the borders of Canada and the U.S.?

 If you have been convicted of anything, including driving under the influence of drugs or alcohol which is considered a criminal offense in Canada, the Canadian government suggests you contact the nearest Canadian embassy or consulate for more information.

 Q. What is the legal drinking age in Ontario?

 Anyone 19 or older may buy and consume alcohol.
 Please Note: in Ontario, it is an offense to consume alcohol in other than a residence or a licensed premise.
 Driving motorized vehicles, including boats, while impaired is illegal in Ontario and can have your driver's license suspended.

 Yes, most common types of rifles and shotguns can be brought into Canada for hunting or protection from wildlife without difficulty.
 A form must be completed and firearm(s) declared at the border, and pay a $25 fee per each firearm.
 For further information, please visit www.canada.gc.ca or contact the Canadian Firearms Centre at (800) 731-4000.

 Q. Do you offer American Plan?

-No, not at this time.
-We offer Housekeeping Plan which means that you do your own cooking, and the cabin left in the same condition as when you first arrived.
+No, We rent cabins and boats.
+All cabins are housekeeping plans, which means that you do your own cooking, and the cabin left in the same condition as when you first arrived.

 Q. Are there cooking and eating utensils, or must we bring our own?